puisdirk/svg.patheditor.js/README.md

 In the specs, _M_ has an x and y argument, and _C_ has x1 y1 x2 y2 x and y arguments.
 This is reflected in the `cpid` attributes places on the controls:

 <center><img src="./cpids.png?sanitize=true" style="width: 400px;max-width: 400px" alt="cpid attributes"/></center>

+The manipulation plugin listens for mouse events on the controls created by the showControls plugin and uses the `cpid` to find out which point in the path is being changed.

 We add additional classes to reflect the type of control